Home

 Founder of the Science of Axiology

-• You cannot get the quiz for self esteem workplace motivators 'wrong'.
-One person's results are not better than someone else's.
-All are valuable and important because they represent your preferences.
-There's no pecking order or 'desirable' result.>
+• You cannot get it 'wrong'.
+All motivators are valuable and important because they represent a preferences.
+There's no pecking order or 'desirable' result.

 • All results are gender-neutral, culture-neutral and ethics-neutral.
 (This report does not measure good versus bad).